Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 Drafting architecture and building a prototype which transfers blocks between networks without finalization.
 Deploying a local network with Filecoin and Substrate nodes.

-* The stage includes following deliverables: relayer application, filecoin actor and Substrate pallet.
+* The stage includes following deliverables: relayer application, Filecoin actor and Substrate pallet.
 * Definition of done: Filecoin block headers are on Substrate network and Substrate transactions are on filecoin network.
 This stage doesn't imply any validation or finalization.
 * Team: full team involved.
 * Estimates: